kevinolega/callcentertrainingtips/_posts/2017-10-10-smart-notebook.md

 ---
 layout: post
-title: How to Become 1,000 Times Smarter Than All Your Batchmates In Less Than A Year
+title: You Ever Feel Stupid?
+Here's How to Get Smarter
 description: "This is a complete guide on how to become smarter and more competitive than everyone you met in school."
 date: 2017-10-10 05:54
 author: Kevin Olega